kbroman/simBrM/README.md

 # simBrM

-R package to simulate and plot Brownian motion.
+R package to simulate and plot Brownian motion, written to illustrate R package development, as part of the course [Advanced Data Analysis](https://kbroman.org/AdvData).

 ## Installation